 - Summary of Material Modifications to the Hofstra University Pension Plan

 - Hofstra University Pension Plan New Investment Menu

-- Learn about investment fees and fund performance at the TIAA-CREF/Hofstra microsite.
+- Learn about investment fees and fund performance at the TIAA/Hofstra microsite.

 - View important information about changes to Pension Plan Investment Options